-Service 2013a).
+When applicable, the amount of the individual mandate penalty is the maximum of a flat amount per uninsured household member and a percentage of household income, both of which vary among the years 2014, 2015, and 2016 (U.S. Internal Revenue Service 2013a).
 Because my indices are built for the median earner I use the percentages: 1 percent for 2014, 2 percent for 2015, and 2.5 percent thereafter.

 The benefit index (unemployment and out of the labor force) for the individual mandate relief program is therefore equal to the penalty percentage applicable in the year times the average monthly household income among uninsured household heads and spouses with weekly earnings within 10 percent of the median.
 Those amounts are \$51 in 2014, \$103 in 2015, and \$128 in 2016.
 For the reduced hours index the benefit index is zero because I assume that reduced hours will not be considered hardship for the purposes of relief from the mandate.
-These amounts derive from relief from the penalty, not the penalty itself.
-For the reduced hours index the benefit index is zero because I assume that reduced hours will not be considered hardship for the purposes of relief from the mandate.
+These amounts derive from relief from the penalty, not the penalty itself.9 For the reduced hours index the benefit index is zero because I assume that reduced hours index the benefit index is zero because I assume that reduced hours index the benefit index is zero because I assume that reduced hours index the benefit index is zero because I assume that reduced hours index the benefit index is zero because I assume that reduced hours index the benefit index is zero because I assume that reduced hours index the benefit index is zero because I assume that reduced hours index the benefit index is zero because I assume that reduced hours will not be considered hardship for the purposes of relief from the mandate.